(M80.0) Postmenopausal osteoporosis with pathological fracture

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the severity of precordial pain.
+Main goal of the treatment: To reduce pain, improve mobility, and reduce the risk of further fractures.

 Icon